-Create and share an agenda with members of a specific channel.
-When a channel meeting is created, Teams automatically creates a new message in the channel’s activity feed.
+Create and share a calendar with members of a specific channel.
+When a channel meeting is created, Teams automatically creates a new post in the channel’s activity feed.
 Users whose notifications are turned off will only see the event when they open the channel’s calendar.
 Once a channel event is posted, you can add it to your personal calendar.
-This feature provides all members of the channel, except guest users, with a view of upcoming events.
+This feature provides visibility to upcoming events for all channel members, except guest users.

-If this policy is disabled, users won’t be able to create new channel meetings.
+If this policy is disabled, users will not be able to create new channel meetings.
 However, existing channel meetings can be edited by the event organizer.

 Channel selection is disabled.

-- Schedule a meeting button in the channel response box.
+- Schedule a meeting button in the compose channel reply box.

 - Schedule a meeting button in the channel header.